 (Part 2 of 2)

 Winterwind had the opportunity to catch up with Damien Foletto recently for an exclusive two-part interview.
-Part 2 covers Damien’s involement on Black Isle’s ill fated projects, Jefferson (aka Baldur’s Gate 3) and Van Buren (aka Fallout 3) and cover the period up to his current position as a designer with Raven Software.
+In Part One, Damien talked about his start in the gaming industry while Part Two covers Damien’s involement on Black Isle’s ill fated projects, Jefferson (aka Baldur’s Gate 3) and Van Buren (aka Fallout 3) and cover the period up to his current position as a designer with Raven Software.

 Winterwind: Jefferson (the code name for Black Isle’s Baldur’s Gate III) originally began production before IWD2, while TORN was still under development.
 (Note: Unfortunately Stonekeep 2, TORN, Jefferson [Baldur’s Gate 3] and Van Buren [Fallout 3], four partially developed crpgs never lived to see the light of day.)
 Did you have any involvement with Stonekeep 2, TORN or Jefferson at this stage?

 Damien Foletto: No. When I first came on to IWD2, I just worked on IWD2.
 TORN had already been cancelled, as well as Stonekeep 2 by the time I came on.
 Jefferson (Baldur’s Gate 3) was being conceptualized and by Josh Sawyer during IWD2’s development.
 After IWD2 shipped, some of us were transferred to Jefferson – I was one of the “transferred,” though I did request to be put on that project.

 Project Jefferson aka Baldur’s Gate III: The Black Hound…